flozz/stone.js/README.md

 `Stone.LazyString` is an object returned by the `Stone.lazyGettext` function.
 It behaves like a standard `String` object (same API) but its value changes if you change the locale with `Stone.setLocale` function.

-This is useful when you have to define translatable strings before the string catalog was loaded, or to re-translate automatically strings each time the locale is changed.
+This is useful when you have to define translatable strings before the string catalog was loaded, or to automatically re-translate strings each time the locale is changed.

-You can find an example of its utilisation in the PhotonUI documentation:
+You can find an example of its use in the PhotonUI documentation:

 * http://wanadev.github.io/PhotonUI/doc/widgets/translation.html